JuliaGraphs/Graphs.jl/docs/src/ecosystem/graphalgorithms.md

 - [IGraphs.jl](https://github.com/JuliaGraphs/IGraphs.jl) is a thin Julia wrapper around the C graphs library [igraph](https://igraph.org).
 - [NautyGraphs.jl](https://github.com/JuliaGraphs/NautyGraphs.jl) provides graph structures compatible with the graph isomorphism library [_nauty_](https://pallini.di.uniroma1.it), allowing for efficient isomorphism checking and canonization, as well as computing the properties of graph automorphism groups.

 ## Dispatching to algorithm implementations in external packages

 Apart from providing additional graph types and algorithms, many packages extend existing functions in _Graphs.jl_ with new backends.
-This can make it easier to use the additional algorithms from within _Graphs.jl_.
+This can make it easier to use the algorithms from within _Graphs.jl_.

 For example, _NautyGraphs.jl_ provides a new backend for graph isomorphism calculations: